Updated: Oct 18

 Before Each Consultation

-1) Each patient will be screened with the following questionnaire as approved by the NSAI.
+1) Each patient will be screened with a covid-19 screening questionnaire as approved by the National Standards Authority of Ireland.
+This will be done electronically as much as possible.

 2) In any case where there is suspicion of Covid –19 symptoms or a patient has had close contact with a confirmed case a face to face appointment will not be offered.
 Online appointments are available for any patient whose preference is not to have a face to face appointment.

-3) Patients will wait in their car until their allocated appointment time.
-The waiting area will not be in use.
+3) Patients will be encouraged to wait in their car until their exact appointment time.
+This will limit shared use of waiting rooms.
+Capacity in the waiting room has also been reduced.

 4) Avoiding contact with door handles will be encouraged.